All they’ll see is the glow when you’re done.

-Crisis triggered by addiction offers unsurpassed value as a catalyst for personal growth.
-It offers an invitation: to outgrow familiar patterns, to heal what once felt beyond reach, to begin again.
 Finding gratitude, compassion and self-acceptance are the first steps forward after the deep humility that comes with acknowledging that you are no longer in control of an impulse that, for however long now, has taken hold of your life.

-Grief is a common response to loss, even the loss of a habit, especially when one has built their identity around a particular behavior.
 Often the challenges solved and the situations that became tolerable through use of alcohol, drugs, or sex come to the surface and need to be addressed in a new way.
 People get high to feel more or to feel less, to intensify their experience or to numb, depending on the circumstances.

-There are leaps to be made, defenses to shed, and new experiences of self to be examined.
-This amounts to an unparalleled opportunity for change for the person who is willing to do the work or simply cannot continue otherwise.
+Addiction recovery is an unparalleled opportunity for change for the person who is willing to do the work or simply cannot continue otherwise.

 Inevitably, questions arise.